Skip to content

 Policy Configuration

 TerraCi integrates Open Policy Agent (OPA) to enforce compliance rules on Terraform plans.
-Policies are written in Rego, OPA's declarative policy language.
+Policies are written in Rego v1 syntax.

 Basic Configuration